flamboyantpenguin/easysftp/README.md

 easysftp>
 ```

+> [!IMPORTANT]
-    Note: While using put command make sure to type the full file name.
+> While using put command make sure to type the full file name.

 For more info refer [manuals](./docs/manual.md)

 ## Authentication

 easysftp now supports key based authentication.
 Previously, easysftp ignored unknown hosts.
 This is not a recommended practise and is a security vulnerability.
 Therefore, we have modified our authentication system.
 If the ssh-fingerprint of your remote server is present in your system (stored in `.ssh/known_hosts` in your home directory) the keys will be automatically loaded from it.
-In case of a unrecognised host, you have the option to add the fingerprint key to the local easysftp storage (`config.bin`) without disturbing your system `known_hosts` file.
+In case of a unrecognised host, you have the option to add the fingerprint key to the local easysftp storage (`.cfg`) without disturbing your system `known_hosts` file.
 This fingerprint will be used for furthur authentication.
-For public key based authentication, you can copy your `key.pub` file to the `easysftp` directory or it will be automatically loaded from the system (`.ssh`).
+For public key based authentication, you can copy your `key` file to the `easysftp` directory or it will be automatically loaded from the system (`.ssh`).
 Upon successfull login to a server, login info will be saved automatically.
 Passwords are no longer stored locally and you need to manually enter the password upon each login.

 ## Errors and Debugging

-In case of any error, you can check the `logs.txt` and `error.txt` file in the `easysftp` directory. `error.txt` is an error report of the last reported error.
+In case of any error, you can check the `.log` and `errorInfo.txt` file in the `easysftp` directory. `errorInfo.txt` is an error report of the last reported error.
 The logging system is still in development but will be useful in some cases.

 ## Supported Platforms and Requirements